bcgov/public-cloud-techdocs/docs/networking.md

 ## Gateway load balancers and CheckPoint firewalls

-In the Perimeter account we use a [Gateway Load Balancer (GWLB)](https://aws.amazon.com/elasticloadbalancing/gateway-load-balancer/) to distribute traffic load between our firewall instances.
-These run on EC2, in a highly available pair.
-We use Checkpoint Firewalls from the AWS Marketplace, alongside the Checkpoint Firewall Manager where we use Checkpoint's Smart Console to set up traffic rules.
-Only HTTP/HTTPS traffic is allowed through the firewalls, all other traffic is blocked.
-This includes SSH egress traffic which can cause issues with accessing git repositories and other services that use SSH.
-To access git repositories, use HTTPS instead of SSH.
-If non HTTP/HTTPS traffic is required for your application please reach out to the [Cloud Pathfinder team](https://digital.gov.bc.ca/cloud/services/public/get-support/#contact) via email.
+In the Perimeter account, we employ a [Gateway Load Balancer (GWLB)](https://aws.amazon.com/elasticloadbalancing/gateway-load-balancer/) to evenly distribute traffic load among our firewall instances.
+These instances, operating in a highly available pair, utilize Checkpoint Firewalls obtained from the AWS Marketplace.
+The Checkpoint Firewall Manager, coupled with Checkpoint's Smart Console, is instrumental in configuring traffic rules.

+Our firewall setup strictly permits only HTTP/HTTPS traffic, with all other forms of traffic being blocked.
+This includes SSH egress traffic, which might affect accessing git repositories and other services relying on SSH.
+For git repository access, we recommend using HTTPS instead of SSH.

+If your application necessitates non-HTTP/HTTPS traffic, please don't hesitate to reach out to the team by contacting them by email at Cloud.Pathfinder@gov.bc.ca

 ## Transit gateway